jekyll/minima/research.md

 We collaborate with academic colleagues at Polytechnique and beyond, across Canada and also abroad, as well as with government and industrial partners.

 We are looking for new students and postdocs to join us!
-If this research sounds interesting and you would like to apply to join our please follow the instructions in the [team](../team) link.
+If this research sounds interesting and you would like to apply to join us please follow the instructions in the [team](../team) link.